samuelgfeller/slim-example-project/docs/testing/testing-cheatsheet.md

 ### What to test

-This is a big question I have no answer to yet.
-For me the following useful tests come to mind:
+Each project has different components and priorities, so I don't think there is a general rule of what makes sense to be tested but the following test cases come to my mind:

 * Page actions
     * Authenticated page load